One in three Windows Phones sold in 2013 was a Nokia Lumia 520, so it’s safe to say this cheap and cheerful handset is pretty popular.

 That said, it’s a decent effort for the money.
 Choose the high brightness setting and Windows Phone still looks good - all vibrant colours (admittedly on the warm side), deep blacks and good visibility in daylight.

-It’s a real fingerprint fiend, but the 520’s screen is “super sensitive” so it’s easier to use with gloves - more useful than you’d think for this seemingly never-ending UK winter.
+It’s a real fingerprint fiend, but the 520’s screen is “super sensitive” so it’s easier to use with gloves - more useful than you’d think for the seemingly never-ending UK winter but not so for Singapore.

 5 Mediocre-Pixel Camera